nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.14.
 Hotkey toggling

-Toggles tache window into/out of view using a hotkey <br>
+Toggles tache window into/out of view using a hotkey. <br>

 Here is a reason why you might want to _toggle tache window_: